Levels and Classes

 Students must provide their own music stand, book, metronome, tuner, and pencil.

-The required books: Students must purchase Hal Leonard Guitar Method with CD, Book 1; and the Guitarist's Tabulature Book, by Peter Vogl.
+The required books: Students must purchase Hal Leonard Guitar Method, Book 1.

 Where to Get Instruments and Supplies